SumoLogic/sumologic-otel-collector/docs/Migration.md

     source_host: My hostname
 ```

-### Assign to a budget
+### Assign to an Ingest Budget

-Assign to a budget is not supported by Opentelemetry Collector.
+Assignment to an Ingest Budget is not supported by Opentelemetry Collector.

 ### Time Zone

-To set Collector time zone, `time_zone` should be used.
+To set the Collector time zone, use the `time_zone` option.
-Example usage has been shown on the following snippet:
+For example, the following examples sets the time zone to `America/Tijuana`:

 ```yaml
 extensions: